Assell History, Family Crest & Coats of Arms

 The vast movement of people that followed the Norman Conquest of England of 1066 brought the Assell family name to the British Isles.
 They lived in Devon.
 This name however, is a topographical reference indicating that the original bearer lived in close proximity to a hazel tree or grove.

 Early Origins of the Assell family

 This web page shows only a small excerpt of our Assell research.
-Another 213 words (15 lines of text) covering the year 1628 is included under the topic Early Assell History in all our PDF Extended History products and printed products wherever possible.
+Another 213 words (15 lines of text) covering the years 162 and 1628 are included under the topic Early Assell History in all our PDF Extended History products and printed products wherever possible.